wb14123/blog/jekyll/_posts/2024-09-13-SBT-Task-to-Build-Frontend-Components.markdown

 index: ['/Computer Science/Programming Language/Scala']
 ---

-Even writing a website using something else than Javascript to render content from server, sometimes it's inevitable to have some Javascript or CSS code.
+Even when writing a website using something other than Javascript to render content from the server, sometimes it's inevitable to have some Javascript or CSS code.
 So managing Javascript dependencies and build packages is needed.
-The easiest way may be just don't use any tool: download all the dependency files into a directory and import them in the html file directly.
-That's what I was doing for [RSS Bran](https://rssbrain.com) before.
-But it get messy pretty quickly and it's hard to keep track of the dependencies.
+The easiest way may be to just not use any tool: download all the dependency files into a directory and import them in the html file directly.
+That's what I was doing for [RSS Brain](https://rssbrain.com) before.
+But it gets messy pretty quickly and it's hard to keep track of the dependencies.
 So it's time for me to resolve the problem.
 Since the project is written in Scala, I'll note down how I do it with Scala's build tool SBT.

 ## Frontend Package Management and Build